farisachugthai/dotfiles/README.md

 The installation scripts are all written in Bash and Python3.
 As a result, the following is necessary.
 * Python3
-* IPython 6.2
 * Git

-Without these dependencies, basic config files should not be expected to work.
+Without these dependencies, the installation scripts should not be expected to work.

 ## Installation